Thoughts that made me feel insecure

 .

-5 Make it simple
+5 Keep it simple.

 .